CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 like translations for and then press the button `translate selection(s)`.
 This will leverage the [Translator Text API](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/) to automatically localize the keywords.

+## Users

+On this page, you can manage access to your Fortis site.
+There are currently two levels of access: `admin` and `user`.
+Users can only log into the site and view the dashboard.
+Admins can additionally chage the settings for the site.

+The following list explains the settings managed on this site in more detail:

+- **Identity:** The canonical email address of the users who have access to the site.
+Any Azure Active Directory v2 enabled email provider can be used, including Outlook, GMail, and so forth.

+- **Role:** The level of access that the user should have, `admin` or `user`.

 ## Event Import